ViaCZT/AndroidApp_Echo361/items/report.md

 1. AVLtree

-    * Objective: It is used for storing Courses for [Data-Deletion] feature ,[Search-Filter] feature and [Data Visualization].
+    * Objective: It is used for storing Courses for [Data-Deletion] feature ,[Search-Filter] feature, [Data Visualization] and [P2P-Restriction] feature.

     * Locations: CourseAVLtree.java
       * Line 70, 172 in AdminDeletionActivity.java,
       * Line 269-279 in FirebaseDAOImpl.java
+      * Line 122 in DropActivity.java
+      * Line 129, 194 in EnrollActivity.java
+      * Line 108 in SearchChatTarget.java
+      * Line 109-196 in Search.java

    * Reasons: